-The previous condition is used to evaluate the unknown nodal heights zn, whose coefficients are expressed by means of the reference thrust densities.
+The previous condition is used to evaluate the unknown nodal heights zn, the coefficients of which are expressed by means of the reference thrust densities.

-The physical meaning of the parameter =1r is exemplified by the three-hinged arch in Figure 6 for which equilibrium needs to be written only for the central node.
+The physical meaning of the parameter =1r is exemplified by the three-hinged arch shown in Figure 6, for which the equilibrium needs to be written only for the central node.